 HP is no stranger to high-end laptops, but in recent years, its entries have been hit-or-miss.
 We weren’t big fans of the original HP Spectre x360, for example.
 It annoyed us with a mediocre keyboard and surprisingly hefty design that made 2-in-1 use cumbersome.

 But times – and companies – change.
 HP has made serious strides over the last year with new, cutting-edge products like the HP Spectre laptop, which was the world’s thinnest when it launched, and an updated Spectre x360 with an OLED display option.

 Now, HP has completely redesigned the x360.
 Though the Spectre x360 looks rather like its predecessor at a glance, it features the latest 7th-generation Intel Core processors.
-Pricing starts at $1,049 for a Core i5, 8GB of RAM and a 256GB solid state drive.
-Our review unit, with a Core i7 processor, 16GB of RAM, and a 512GB SSD, costs just $1,299.
-The most expensive version has all that and a 1TB SSD, and Intel Core i7-7560U with upgraded Intel Iris Plus graphics, for $1,720.
+Pricing starts at $990 for a Core i5, 8GB of RAM and a 256GB solid state drive.
+Our review unit, with a Core i7 processor, 16GB of RAM, and a 512GB SSD, costs just $1,350.
+The most expensive version has all that plus a 1TB SSD, and Intel Core i7-7560U with upgraded Intel Iris Plus graphics, for $1,720.